 Areas of Study

 In Search of the Old Town.
-(2014 to date).
-This projects works on several lines of evidence trying to reconstruct the sociopolitical organization of the Mam Maya of the western Guatemalan highlands during pre-Hispanic times.
-The main objectives of the project are to study to what extent conventions of community and shared historical experience outlasted the Spanish conquest and the colonial period, and how archaeological sites, memories of foundation, and historical records of community trajectories are important part for the conventions of community life in modern Guatemalan towns.
-This porject aims to appreciate and valuate local oral traditions regarding archaeological sites as places of memory and relevance for modern Maya communities.
+(2014 to 2016).
+This project works on several lines of evidence trying to reconstruct the sociopolitical organization of the Mam Maya of the western Guatemalan highlands during pre-Hispanic times.
+The main objectives of the project are to study to what extent conventions of community and shared historical experience outlasted the Spanish conquest and the colonial period, and how archaeological sites and memories of foundation constitute significant conventions of community life in modern Guatemalan towns.
+This project aims to appreciate local oral traditions regarding archaeological sites as places of memory and relevance for modern Maya communities.

 Chaculá Archaeological Project.
 Director (2013).
-The Chaculá project aims to locate the sites reported by the early Mesoamericanist scholar Eduard Seler in the late 19th century in northwestern Guatemala.
-In doing so, the Chaculá Project provided a framework to understand the role of a transitional area between the Maya lowlands and the Highlands of Guatemala and Chiapas.
+The Chaculá Project located and mapped the sites reported by the early Mesoamericanist scholar Eduard Seler in the late 19th century in northwestern Guatemala.
+In doing so, the Chaculá Project provided a framework to understand the role of a transitional area between the Maya lowlands and the highlands of Guatemala and Chiapas.

 Ceibal-Petexbatun Archaeological Project.
-Field and Laboratory Archaeologist (2009-2011), Guatemalan co-Director (2012), Graduate Research Assistant (2009-2013).
-I have participated in this project under the direction of Drs.
-Takeshi Inomata and Daniela Triadan, conducting intensive and extensive excavations at Ceibal, Guatemala, an important Maya site in the lowlands.
+Field and Laboratory Archaeologist (2009-2011), Guatemalan co-Director (2012), Graduate Research Assistant (2011-2015).
+I have participated in this project under the direction of Dr. Takeshi Inomata and Dr. Daniela Triadan conducting intensive and extensive excavations at Ceibal, Guatemala, an important Maya site in the lowlands.
 My research here has been focused on understanding the continuities and transformations of early elite platforms and their implication for the seminal development of lowland Maya civilization.

 Colonialism and community formation processes